 Unfortunately, there are inequalities in health care; thankfully, Dr. Yen is determined to help ethnic minorities get the treatment they deserve.
 Pandia is all about providing you with affordable options, upholding the Hippocratic Oath, and making getting birth control convenient for you.

 Our accessibility keeps growing, as well.
-Our doctors now can prescribe birth control to patients living in AZ, CA, FL, TX, and WY!
+Our doctors now can prescribe birth control to patients living in AZ, CA, CO, FL, GA, NV, TX, WA, and WY!

 Polycystic Ovary Syndrome (PCOS) and Birth Control